A change isn’t always a holiday

 The paper suggests incoming retirees can make towns more heterogeneous but less equal, especially if they begin to outnumber those already depending on community services (such as younger or less wealthy cohorts).

-How communities deal with RRM will affect their economic trajectories, say the authors (the majority of whom are located at La Trobe University’s Bendigo campus).
+How communities deal with RRM will affect their economic trajectories, say the authors.
 Governments at all levels will need to monitor the impacts of rural migration to ensure the changes are sustainably managed.

 You can read the paper here.